Plan big, then execute on the details. Break big, overwhelming tasks into small, manageable sub-tasks.

 Turn a sub-task into a parent task

-- Hover over a task.
+- Hover your cursor over a sub-task.

-- Click and hold the gray handle that appears to the left of the task.
+- Click and hold the drag handle beside the task.

 FAQ